albertosantini/argo/docs/dev/workflow.md

 0. Commit those changes (see [Commit Conventions][])
 0. Make sure Travis turns green

+## Rollup bundles

+After modifying js files in `src` folder, you need to build the application bundle:

+`npm run rollup`

+For the tests bundle:

+`npm run rollup-spec`

+If `d3` dep is updated, you need to build the `d3-techan` bundle:

+`nom run rollup-d3`

 ## New release

 0. Bump version in `package.json`